1. His childhood

 Like his grandfather, James Wrigley (1748 – 1809) and his uncle, John Wrigley (1774 – 1833), Joseph II also worked in the weaving industry and became the prosperous owner of a mill and several warehouses.1,2,18

 He started out his career by working at the Wrigley family business at Netherton.
 By then, Cocking Steps Mill, also locally known as Wrigley Mill, was owned by his uncle John Wrigley from 1809 onward.
 His uncle was a rather difficult man to work with and when his uncle decided in 1820 to change the business name from James Wrigley & Sons to John Wrigley & Sons, the 20 year-old Joseph and his older brother Thomas Cockhill Wrigley (1805 – 1863), along with their father Joseph Wrigley I (1778 – 1833), decided to leave the company and start their own enterprise.1,2,15,18,20-22Joseph II and his brother Thomas, with their father as the head of the company, became co-owners of the woolen manufacturing firm, J. and T.C.
 Wrigley and Co. at Lockwood, a very small village situated 2 km south of Huddersfield, and 17 km north of Netherton.
 They leased Dungeon Mill, initially for a period of 21 years at an annual fee of 300 pounds from Joseph Armitage and Joseph Walker, from 1820 onward.
 The mill itself was established in 1624 as a fulling mill and was situated in the Dungeon Woods in the Holme Valley near the Holme River, between Armitage Bridge and Lockwood Railway Viaduct.5,18,23-26The two Wrigley brothers transformed all the hand-skill processes of cloth manufacturing into power-driven operations during the first ten years of their firm’s existence.
 They soon gained a reputation for the quality of their cloth.
 From May to October in 1851, they were one of the exhibitors at the Great Exhibition held in the Crystal Palace at Hyde Park, London.
 They won an award for “General excellence of manufacture and ingenuity in new application of materials”.
 One of the materials on display was their double-sided cloth known as Moscows.
 During the Crimean War of 1854 to 1856, it was exported to Russia.
 Additional stock was manufactured, believing that they would have a market even after the war, but this did not materialise and had a very bad impact of the finances of the firm from which it never fully recovered.
 To add to their troubles, the mill suffered considerable damage on 15 August 1857 as a result of a very heavy flood in the Holme Valley.18 When Thomas Wrigley died in 1863, Joseph II became sole owner of their family business.
-He continued to work at Dungeon Mill until his death in 1877.2
+He continued to work at Dungeon Mill until his death in 1877.
+Somewhere in the 1870s, Joseph also built a warehouse, called Longbaulk, in Netherton – considered by many as a rather ugly building – which was used for weaving for almost a hundred years.2

 J. and T.C.
 Wrigley and Co. was eventually liquidated – fortunately after the death of Joseph Wrigley II – when his son Joseph III sold the struggling Dungeon Mill in 1884 to Thornton, Marsden & Vickerman (later Thornton, Marsden & Co. from 1937 onward).
 In the late 1950s, they renamed the mill to Park Valley Mill.
 By 1979, William Oddys & Co. operated at the mill.
 In 2002, the mill was still in operation under Drummond Parkland of England Ltd., also a textile manufacturer.
 Parts of the original mill complex have been demolished and the facility has now been converted into a business park that houses several industrial units, where mending of various kinds is being done.18,25,26